At a glance

 8. Be a team when it comes to school issues.

-If both of you attend your child’s or meetings, it sends a valuable message to your child and his teachers: “When it comes to our child’s learning needs, we’re on the same page.”
+If both of you attend your child’s or meetings, it sends a valuable message to your child and the teachers: “When it comes to our child’s learning needs, we’re on the same page and we both want to be here for our child.”

 If one of you has questions or concerns about the services your child is receiving, try talking to each other before approaching the school.
 It’s possible one of you already knows the answer.
-And between the two of you, decide which of you the school should contact first for classroom issues.
+And between the two of you, decide whom the school should contact first for classroom issues.

 9. Be honest with a new partner.

 Any newcomer to your family needs to understand your child’s issues early on.
-You may even want to share overview information from Understood.
+You may even want to share the overview information and some articles from Understood.

-When you decide to talk to your child about a new partner, make it clear that your new relationship won’t get in the way of his learning and attention needs.
+If and when you do decide to talk to your child about a new partner, make it clear that the relationship won’t get in the way of their learning and attention needs.

 10. Promise not to “use” your child strategically.

-Don’t be afraid to hire an impartial mediator or other third person if you feel like you and your ex can’t keep from using your child as a pawn.
+Don’t be afraid to hire an impartial mediator, counselor, or other third person if you feel like you and your ex can’t keep from using your child as a pawn.

 11. Document ongoing problem behaviors.